-Unit 3: Writing as a Process-The Narrative
+Unit 1: Writing as a Process-The Narrative

-The personal narrative is the focus of this unit, introducing students to the skill of establishing a clear purpose as a writer, developing a unique voice, utilizing storytelling techniques and determining an appropriate organization.
-Students are guided through a specific process of pre-writing, drafting, revising, polishing and publishing their work.
+The personal narrative is the focus of this unit, introducing students to the following skills: establishing a clear purpose as a writer, developing a unique voice, utilizing storytelling techniques, and determining an appropriate organization.
+Students are guided through a specific process of prewriting, drafting, revising, polishing and publishing their work.
+Students also read a variety of personal narratives from diverse authors in order to understand and analyze the genre.

-- Write a narrative to develop real or imagined experiences or events using effective technique, wellchosen details, and well-structured event sequences.
+- Write a narrative to develop real or imagined experiences or events using effective technique, well-chosen details, and well-structured event sequences.
 (CCSS.ELA-Literacy.W.9-10.3) - Engage and orient the reader by setting out a problem, situation, or observation, establishing one or multiple point(s) of view, and introducing a narrator and/or characters; create a smooth progression of experiences or events.
 (CCSS.ELA-Literacy.W.9-10.3a) - Use narrative techniques, such as dialogue, pacing, description, reflection, and multiple plot lines, to develop experiences, events, and/or characters.
 (CCSS.ELA-Literacy.W.9-10.3b) - Use a variety of techniques to sequence events so that they build on one another to create a coherent whole.
 (CCSS.ELA-Literacy.W.9-10.3c) - Use precise words and phrases, telling details, and sensory language to convey a vivid picture of the experiences, events, setting, and/or characters.
 (CCSS.ELA-Literacy.W.9-10.3d) - Provide a conclusion that follows from and reflects on what is experienced, observed, or resolved over the course of the narrative.
+(CCSS.ELA-Literacy.W.9-10.3e)

-(CCSS.ELA-Literacy.W.9-10.3e) - Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
+- Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
 (CCSS.ELA-Literacy.W.9-10.4) - Develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach, focusing on addressing what is most significant for a specific purpose and audience.
-(CCSS.ELA-Literacy.W.9-10.5)

-• Use technology, including the Internet, to produce, publish, and update individual or shared writing products, taking advantage of technology's capacity to link to other information and to display information flexibly and dynamically.
+(CCSS.ELA-Literacy.W.9-10.5) - Use technology, including the Internet, to produce, publish, and update individual or shared writing products, taking advantage of technology's capacity to link to other information and to display information flexibly and dynamically.
 (CCSS.ELA-Literacy.W.9-10.6)